-Personal Boundaries may look like an electric fence that you can’t go over because it has restricted you from experiencing something that you would have missed out.
-However, healthy boundaries are quite important and here is why:
+Personal Boundaries may look like an electric fence that you can’t go over because it has restricted you from experiencing something that you would have missed out on.
+However, healthy boundaries are quite important, and here is why:

 - They help you be unapologetically yourself.
 It creates a better to respect yourself and see your worth without feeling as though you have to live a life that someone else would otherwise present to you.

 - It helps stop the comparison.
 When we have boundaries in our lives we are able to live at our best, love ourselves in the process and not really see why you have to live someone else’s life.
 It also keeps you in your lane.
 You end up focusing on what you had spoken to someone else about your life and not see the need to compare or see someone else’s life as more fulfilling or worth than yours.
 You end up focusing on what your goals are, how you can achieve them and at the end Mind your own business.